 Wappler's User Interface

-It allows you to manage your pages, site assets and local and remote files and folders:
+The Site Manager tool is located in the left toolbar.
+It allows you to manage your pages, site assets and local and remote files and folders.

 Git (Version Control)

 The Git panel provides version control options in Wappler.
 You can create a Git repository for every Wappler project you wish to keep track on.
 Having a repository is great way to have a good backup of all your project files and their changes

 The Workflows Panel is where you define your server actions and app flows visually.
 Connect to your databases, work with dynamic data, send emails, manage files and folders, process images, create login systems and more.

 In the Database Manager you have a great visual overview of all your database tables, history of your changes, and database seeds.
 You can create new tables and fields or edit the data in your database.

 The Routes Panel allows you to create SEO friendly URLs for your websites, using the visual URL Rewriting options.